asciidoctor/sublimetext-asciidoc/README.md

-# AsciiDoc Package for SublimeText
+# AsciiDoc Package for SublimeText 3

-This package provides more complete and up-to-date syntax highlighting and snippets for [SublimeText 3](http://www.sublimetext.com/3).
+This package provides more complete and up-to-date syntax highlighting, snippets and other goodies for AsciiDoc editing in [SublimeText 3](http://www.sublimetext.com/3).

 TODO